 The importance of referencing your work

-As academic writers, we must reference (or cite) ideas and facts that we get from sources.
-We must cite in quotation marks any of that author’s own wording, and we must cite her ideas even if we put them into our own words as a paraphrase.
+As academic writers, we must reference (or cite) ideas and facts that we get from sources other than our own knowledge.
+We must cite in quotation marks any of that author’s own wording, and we must cite their ideas even if we put them into our own words as a paraphrase.
 For tips on how to do all of this right, click here (Purdue OWL).

-Failing to give credit for particular ideas or wording is to commit plagiarism – a form of cheating.
+Failing to give credit for particular wording or ideas taken from someone else is to commit plagiarism – a form of cheating.
 For help on doing it right, see our "Avoiding Plagiarism" handout available in the right-hand column of this webpage.
-Also, the Vaughan Memorial Library’s interactive tutorial "You quote it, you note it!" teaches us how to reference work properly and avoid plagiarism.
+Also, the Vaughan Memorial Library’s interactive tutorial "You quote it, you note it!" teaches us how to reference work properly and avoid plagiarism – check it out!

 How to reference your sources: Style guides (APA, MLA, etc.)